Neighbourhood Plan For Much Wenlock

 A Neighbourhood Plan for Much Wenlock

 In February 2011 Much Wenlock Town Council agreed to work with Shropshire Council to become a vanguard location for a neighbourhood plan.
-On 7th April 2011 the first seventeen communities to test neighbourhood planning, a key feature of the Localism Bill, were named by Decentralisation Minister Greg Clark.
-Much Wenlock was one of these seventeen and was the first in Shropshire.
+Much Wenlock was one of the first seventeen communities to test neighbourhood planning, a key feature of the Localism Act 2011, and was the first in Shropshire.

 After appealing for volunteers in June 2012he Town Council formed a steering group to drive the Plan to its conclusion.